-- 1. Resolves that this resolution, together with Resolution A38-17: Consolidated statement of continuing ICAO policies and practices related to environmental protection General provisions, noise and local air quality, supersede Resolutions A37-18 and A37-19 and constitute the consolidated statement of continuing ICAO policies and practices related to environmental protection; - 2.
-Requests the Council to: - ensure that ICAO exercise continuous leadership on environmental issues relating to international civil aviation, including GHG emissions; - b) continue to study policy options to limit or reduce the environmental impact of aircraft engine emissions and to develop concrete proposals and provide advice as soon as possible to the Conference of the c) continue to cooperate with organizations involved in policy-making in this field, notably with the Conference of the Parties to the UNFCCC;
+1. Resolves that this Resolution, together with Resolution A37-18: Consolidated statement of continuing ICAO policies and practices related to environmental protection - General provisions, noise and local air quality, supersedes Resolution A36-22 and constitute the consolidated statement of continuing ICAO policies and practices related to environmental protection;

+- 2. Requests the Council to: - a) ensure that ICAO exercise continuous leadership on environmental issues relating to international civil aviation, including GHG emissions; - b) continue to study policy options to limit or reduce the environmental impact of aircraft engine emissions and to develop concrete proposals and provide advice as soon as possible to the Conference of the Parties of the UNFCCC, encompassing technical solutions and market-based measures, and taking into account potential implications of such measures for developing as well as developed countries; and - c) continue to cooperate with organizations involved in policy-making in this field, notably with the Conference of the Parties to the UNFCCC; - 3.
+Reiterates that: